jimfinnis/angort/README.md

 Functions in Angort are called "words", borrowing the Forth terminology.
 Here are some of the word definitions I use to control our ExoMars rover prototype:

-    # set a constant range for the wheel numbers
+    # set a constant range for the wheel numbers, 1-6.
+That means the range
+    # we specify is 1<=x<7:

-    1 6 range const wheels
+    1 7 range const wheels

     # a word to set the drive speed on all wheels
     :setdriveall |speed:| wheels each { ?speed i!drive };